howsoai/platform-installation-examples/oidc/troubleshooting.md

  Get Token Error (url: https://myidp.example.com/oauth2/default/v1/token, status: 401, body: {"error":"invalid_client","error_description":"The client secret supplied for a confidential client is invalid."})
  ```

-#### Incorrect Userinfo/JWKS/Token Endpoints
+#### Incorrect Userinfo/JWKS/Token Endpoints, or network issues

 In the UMS logs, look for errors, such as this:-
 ```sh
 400 Client Error: Bad Request for url: https://myidp.example.com/oauth2/wrong/v1/userinfo
 ```
-Indicating issues with the endpoints in the OIDC configuration.
+Indicating issues with the endpoints in the OIDC configuration, or the network connectivity to the IdP from the UMS.

 #### Scope issues

 Scopes are the permissions that the Howso Platform is requesting from the IdP.
-Typically the default scopes should not need to be altered.
+Typically the default scopes (email openid profile) should not need to be altered.

 Empty or incorrect scopes will likely show up during the IdP authorization, and appear as [Authentication Errors](#authentication-errors).
-However, if your IdP requires extra scopes from the default `openid profile email`, those may appear as server errors, as they result in issues when calling the `userinfoEndpoint` or the `tokenEndpoint`.
+However, if your IdP requires extra scopes from the default `openid profile email`, those may appear as server 500 errors, as they can result when processing the `userinfoEndpoint` or the `tokenEndpoint`.

 These issues may not be in the actual call to the endpoint, but in the processing of the response.
 So look for errors in the [UMS Logs](#check-the-user-management-service-logs) that might help indicate what is wrong.

+_This partial error trace indicates a typical issue caused by missing claims (information about the user in the id token), due to incorrect scopes:_
 ```sh
   File "/opt/venv/lib/python3.11/site-packages/mozilla_django_oidc/auth.py", line 117, in get_username
     return username_algo(claims.get("email"))